 Energy for Business

-Is a low-carbon innovation project from the University of Nottingham and they help small and medium sized enterprises (SMEs) with product research and development, business support and have some capital funding/grants to help you take the leap into becoming a low carbon business.
+Energy for business is a low carbon innovation project from the University of Nottingham.
+They help small and medium sized enterprises (SMEs) with product research and development, business support and have some capital funding/grants, to help you take the leap into becoming a low carbon business.
 SMEs can get up to £10,000 or 40% of eligible project costs.
 Minimum projects to be considered are £2500 up to a maximum of £24,999.
-Closes 30 June 2023.

 - closes: 30 June 2023